Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 - Local writes or bidirectional sync.
 - Conflict resolution of any kind.

-The Rust-backed libSQL handler adds no observable overhead for the file sizes produced by a single-animal snapshot.
+`benchmark_animal_snapshot` provides a repeatable timing tool for future reference;
+it makes no time-based assertions and must not be treated as a performance contract.
 The `pyturso` dependency is retained; no change to the existing driver boundary.

 ### Consequences
 - Easier: producing portable offline exports of an animal's profile; a future